 Fellow Since 2006

-This profile was prepared when Isabel Guirao was elected to the Ashoka Fellowship in 2006.
+This description of Isabel Guirao's work was prepared when Isabel Guirao was elected to the Ashoka Fellowship in 2006.

 Isabel Guirao uses leisure activities to promote the integration of mentally disabled young people in Spain.
 Through a loosely structured program of fun events and classes for both the disabled and others, Isabel is creating a network of community support for the independence and autonomy of the mentally disabled.